-Companies may use some of their reserves to pay the dividend, or, if shareholders approve, transfer reserve funds to other accounts in order to cover some of their losses.
+To cover losses, companies may use reserves to pay the dividend, or, if shareholders approve, transfer reserve funds to other accounts.
 Shareholders should view this practice with caution.
 Using reserves to pay a dividend is not necessarily harmful if it is done infrequently.
 Companies may also set up special reserve funds for the purpose of paying dividends that do not affect their legal reserves.

-- [The fund] will vote against proposals to transfer reserve funds or use reserves to pay dividends if financial losses have made this use of reserves necessary and the losses are regular, substantial or due to strategic problems within the company. - [The fund] will vote against proposals to transfer reserve funds or use reserves to pay dividends if the company has also used reserves to pay dividends in both of the last two years.
+- [The fund] will vote against proposals to transfer reserve funds or use reserves to pay dividends if financial losses have made this use of reserves necessary and the losses are regular, substantial, or due to strategic problems within the company. - [The fund] will vote against proposals to transfer reserve funds or use reserves to pay dividends if the company has also used reserves to pay dividends in each of the last two years.
 This does not apply to special reserve funds established to pay dividends.